Levitation and dynamics of bodies in supersaturated fluids

-The steady stream of rising bubbles from the container walls drives a large-scale circulation flow on the scale of the container's lateral measure akin to intrisic convection in particle sedimentation \cite{pg98,gm11,Liger17}.
-Such a flow is expected to continually replenish the region near the fluid-air interface with the well-mixed concentration from the bulk fluid.
-Considering a dominant balance between advection and diffusion, the concentration is predicted to decay from a mean value to zero across a small boundary layer $\delta$ near the surface, where $\delta = \sqrt{D H/(4 U_b)}$, with $H$ the fluid depth and $U_b$ the velocity of bubble rise (see Supporting Information).
-This motivates a model for the supersaturation ratio, $\dot{S} = -S/T_r$, where $T_r = V_f\delta/(D S_f)$ is a relaxation timescale, with $S_f=|\partial \Omega|$ the free surface area and $V_f = |\Omega|$ the fluid volume.
-Using the dimensions of the experiment, $L=8.9$\,cm and $H=4.5$\,cm, and $D=1.85\cdot 10^{-5}$\,cm$^2$/s, the diffusion constant for CO$_2$ in water \cite{lppjn03}, gives $\delta=22.8\mu$m.
-Then with $S_f=79$\,cm$^2$, and fluid volume $V_f=355$\,cm$^3$, the predicted relaxation time is $T_r\approx 9.2$\,min, precisely the best fit value found to create Fig.~\ref{Figure2}.
-Combining the mechanisms above, $\dot{S}=-S/T_r-q S^2$, produces the expression in Eq.~\eqref{eqn:S}.
+The steady stream of bubbles rising from (near) the container walls drives a large-scale circulation flow on the scale of the container's lateral measure akin to intrisic convection in particle sedimentation \cite{pg98,gm11,Liger17}.
+Such a flow is expected to continually replenish the region near the fluid-air interface with the well-mixed concentration from the bulk fluid. \tcb{Balancing advection and diffusion near the free surface,} the concentration is predicted to decay from its volume-averaged value inside the fluid to approximately zero outside the fluid across a small boundary layer of size $\delta = \sqrt{D H/(2 U_b)}$, where $H$ is the fluid depth and $U_b$ is the velocity of bubble rise (see Supplementary Information).
+This motivates a model for the supersaturation ratio, $\dot{S} = -(S-\Smc)/T_r$, where $T_r = V_f\delta/(D S_f)$ is a relaxation timescale, with $S_f$ the free surface area and $V_f$ the fluid volume.
+Using the dimensions of the experiment, $L=8.9$\,cm and $H=4.5$\,cm, the diffusion constant for \co in water $D=1.85\cdot 10^{-5}$\,cm$^2$/s \cite{lppjn03}, and an observed bubble rise velocity of $U_b\approx 1$\,cm/s, this gives $\delta=65\mu$m.
+Then with $S_f=79$\,cm$^2$, and fluid volume $V_f=355$\,cm$^3$, the predicted relaxation time $T_r$ is $26$\,min, within range of the best fit value used in Fig.~\ref{Figure2}.
+Combining the mechanisms above, $\dot{S}=-(S-\Smc)/T_r-q (S-\Smc)^2$, produces the expression in \eqref{eqn:S}.

-Notably, the value of $T_r$ used to best match the data in Fig.~\ref{Figure3} is about three times larger.
-We hypothesize that this is due to the body disrupting the large-scale circulation flow described above which appears responsible for the primary means of gas escape in the system.
-This may be as simple as a reduction in the effective surface area, $S_f$, that the well-mixed flow can access, or to a more substantial reorganization of the flow field.
-Counter-intuitively, then, an immersed body which introduces more bubble nucleation sites to the fluid may in fact slow the system-wide gas escape.